 It feels like talking to one person who brought in a specialist—not like being bounced around between people who don't communicate.

 That perception matters.
+82% of customers expect an immediate response when contacting businesses.
 It's the difference between "this company has their act together" and "I'm being passed around and nobody knows what's going on."

 The best part?
 Context is delivered 3 seconds before the call arrives, so the human agent is ready the instant they pick up.
 No scrambling, no "Hold on, let me read the notes."